A narcissists love bombing.

 Fear from threats they make that could be the covet.
 “You’ll wish you didn’t do that.”
 To the overt. ” you’ll never see the children again.”

 The narcissist has a profoundly wounded ego, and they fear losing control.
-They fear to be inferior and unimportant.
+They fear being inferior and unimportant.
 So they threaten others to keep their power, dominance and control.

-Ego and pride, which also falls under fear, proud of your family, worries, judgment and prejudice from others, how could you of all people stay in an abusive relationship?
+Ego and pride, which also falls under fear, pride of your family, worries, judgment and prejudice from others, how could you, of all people, stay in an abusive relationship?
 Why could you not see?
 Why could you not help them?
 There’s got to be a way to help them and make this work.
 What can you do to change the dynamics of the relationship and make it work?
 You’re pride and ego is to help others, support others and do your personal best.

 A narcissists pride and ego is to help themselves.
 Nobody falls in love faster than a narcissistic person who needs to prove to all others; they are not the ones at fault.
 Why most will hop from relationship to relationship.
 Often before one relationship is over.
 (Caring hurt people can also jump into relationships; we all make mistakes and have errors in our own judgment.)